qsyn/openQsyn/README.md

 For complete functionality the Control Systems Toolbox is required.

 ### To-Do list:
-- qplant:
-  - ~~unstructured uncertainty~~
-  - ~~nominal case interoplation~~
-  - real factored form
-  - import from Robust Control Toolbox
-- qtpl:
-  - ~~template union~~
-- qpar:
-  - import from Robust Control Toolbox
+- import/export from\to Robust Control Toolbox
-- qdesign:
-  - make template input possible
-  - interpolate nominal if not exist (prompt user?)
 - cascade design support
 - MIMO design support